 Step Two: Assign The Group to Account Request Users

 To assign a new requested account to the group you created during the approval process, navigate to select Requested Accounts in the User Manager.
 Scroll to the bottom of the page to see your requested accounts.
-Select an account request to accept the request and configure. under Account Request Details there is a drop down box for "Group".
-Use the drop down box to select the group you created.
+Select an account request to accept the request and configure it under Account Request Details there is a drop-down box for "Group".
+Use the drop-down box to select the group you created.
 Click the "Approve" button to accept the new user.
 Then click "Approve Request".

 Once you have accepted the account request, you can verify that the users default virtual directory was setup correctly by returning to the Users page of the User Manager.
 You should now see your newly created user and the virtual directory folder and path.